mingjiezhao/mingjiezhao.github.io/_posts/2020-11-14-Musk-COVID19-test.md

 It is frustrating when you are not sure if you truly have COVID-19, after taking four times of tests.
 Similar to Musk, I am also curious to know **what his probability of having COVID-19 is given the 4 test results**.
 This blog aims to use basic Bayesian statistics to answer this question.
 Compared to the Frequentist statistics, Bayesian statistics is a theory in the field of statistics based on the Bayesian interpretation of probability where probability expresses a degree of belief in an event [Ref.
 1].

 I found the following numbers to help me with some calculations later:
-* Positive Percent Agreement=0.84, indicating that **84%** people with positive results with this rapid antigen test truly have COVID19 [Ref.
-2]
+* Positive Percent Agreement=0.84, indicating that **84%** people who truly have COVID19 get tested positive with this rapid antigen test [Ref.
+2].
 * Nationally, the overall percentage of respiratory specimens testing positive for SARS-CoV-2, the virus causing COVID-19 is **10.5%** [Ref.
 3].
 Though it's not perfectly accurate, but we could assume 10.5% of people who took tests are truly positive.

-With these 2 numbers and the test results (2 positive, 2 negative), we can begin our journey of calculating the probability for Musk.
+I am using these 2 numbers for reference here, in the future blog I will demonstrate how the changes of these number affect the calculated results (also known as sensitivity analysis).
+But now with the test results (2 positive, 2 negative), we can begin our journey of calculating the probability for Musk.

 ## 1. What is the accuracy of the test?